-Appeals for Milton Keynes Community and Voluntary Controlled Schools are administered by Business Services Plus at Buckinghamshire County Council.
+Appeals for Milton Keynes Community and Voluntary Controlled Schools are administered by the Education Appeals Team at Buckinghamshire County Council.
 Appeals for Foundation and Voluntary Aided schools and Academies are arranged by the schools themselves.

 You are able to appeal against each decision refusing you a place at a school.
 A separate appeal form should be submitted for each school you wish to appeal for.

 Please note: Appeals must be lodged 20 school days from the date you received notification that your application was unsuccessful (the notification date is the date on the letter advising you that a place was not available at your preferred school).

 The panel will be made up of 3 people: